The Best Shelving Options for the Garage

 - BEST FREESTANDING: Seville Classics 5-Tier Steel Wire Shelving

 - BEST ADJUSTABLE: Fleximounts 3-Tier Storage Wall Shelves

 - BEST DIY KIT: 2x4basics ShelfLinks Custom Storage System

 The best garage shelving is mainly distinguished by the material it’s made from, and whether it’s freestanding or mounted to the wall or ceiling.
 Prices will vary depending on the material, shelf size, quality, and brand.

 Wooden shelves are beautiful and sustainable, adding style to your work and storage spaces.
 Hardwood shelving like oak and maple is strong and durable.
 Softwoods such as pine, as well as pressed wood like plywood and chipboard, can handle light-duty storage but can warp, buckle, and break under heavy loads.
 Freestanding wooden shelving units can be moved fairly easily wherever you need storage, while wall-mounted shelves are fixed into structural studs via metal brackets, and firmly attached to your walls.
-If you decide to build a wooden shelving unit, look for a kit that contains all the hardware parts you need, as well as clear instructions for this DIY project; note that lumber may not be included.
+If you decide to build your own shelving unit from a kit, look for one that comes with all the hardware parts you need, as well as clear instructions; note that lumber may not be included.

 Metal and Wire Shelving

 Metal (typically steel) shelves can hold heavy loads and come in a variety of sizes.
 Another advantage to metal shelving is it’s very easy to clean—a non-porous material, metal won’t absorb chemicals or paint in case of a spill.
 Metal shelves may come painted black or powder-coated with a protective finish to resist rust and damage.